fOther Wild Cats Statues | RoadsideArchitecture.com

 Miami, FL

 This Jaguar was the original mascot at the Miami Dade College Kendall Campus which was built around 1967.
-The sculpture is probably from then.
+The sculpture was created by Pamela Gilmour and Mark Jeffries in the mid-1980s.
 The Shark is now the school's mascot.

 Wampus Cat